 Financial abuse

-Financial or material abuse is any theft or misuse of a person’s money, property or resources by a person in a position of, or expectation of, trust to a vulnerable person.
-Common forms of financial abuse are misuse by others of a vulnerable adult’s state benefits or undue pressure to change wills.
-Financial/material abuse may also be perpetrated by one vulnerable adult upon another. , , , n and .
+Risk from other actual or potential harm to a child or young person may result from: Criminal exploitation such as county lines (CCE), Child sexual exploitation, Radicalisation, Female genital mutilation and Modern slavery.

 Safeguarding All Customers

 Newport Live work with organisations to safeguard their customers.
 Organisations such as the Police, Probation and Prison Services work together with other agencies to manage the risk posed by violent and sexual offenders living in the community in order to protect the public.